librenms/librenms/doc/Alerting/Rules.md

 - Mute alerts: Disable sending alerts for this rule.
 - Invert match: Invert the matching rule (ie. alert on items that _don't_ match the rule).

+## Procedure
+You can associate a rule to a procedure by giving the URL of the procedure when creating the rule.
+Only links like "http://" are supported, otherwise an error will be returned.
+Once configured, procedure can be opened from the Alert widget through the "Open" button, which can be shown/hidden from the widget configuration box.

 ## Examples
 Alert when:
 - Device goes down: `%devices.status != '1'`
 - Any port changes: `%ports.ifOperStatus != 'up'`
 - Root-directory gets too full: `%storage.storage_descr = '/' && %storage.storage_perc >= '75'`